Bob Bird (politician): Broadcasting

-Since January 2017, Bird has hosted an afternoon talk show, "The Bird's Eye View" on KSRM Radio 920, online at radiokenai.com.
+Since January 2017, Bird has hosted an afternoon talk show, "The Bird's Eye View", now titled "The Talk of the Kenai" on KSRM Radio 920, online at radiokenai.com.
 It features politics, religion, the arts, health and nutrition, human interest stories, and the Alaskan outdoors.
-He has won three Alaskan Broadcaster's Association "Goldie" awards, most notably for interviewing witnesses of the Iliamna "monster" cryptid.
+He has won four Alaskan Broadcaster's Association "Goldie" awards, most notably for interviewing witnesses of the Iliamna "monster" cryptid.

+In August 2025 Bird was cited by the Alaska Broadcasters Association as the recipient of the "Broadcaster of the Year" award.
+The ABA noted Bird’s efforts in keeping Alaskans informed during breaking news events and his role in connecting communities across the state.
+His contributions extend beyond local airwaves, with his commentary and reporting reaching national outlets as well.

+“Bob Bird embodies the mission of Alaska broadcasting—serving the community with dedication, clarity, and a deep commitment to both information and tradition,” the ABA said in its announcement.

 In October 2020, following the death of long-serving Chairman Lynette Clark of Fairbanks in May, Bird was chosen Chairman of the Alaskan Independence Party at a convention in Wasilla.
 The AIP enjoyed a growth spurt in 2020 with enrollment topping 20,000 by December.

+Bird was chosen again at the 2022 convention in Soldotna, but was voted out at the Fairbanks convention in April of 2024, replaced by John Wayne Howe, a protege of Joe Vogler.
+Bird was criticized for hosting a live interview with presidential candidate Robert F. Kennedy, Jr on his radio show.

+This faction thought that Bird was not fund raising more aggressively, and even though Bird spoke against endorsing Kennedy and it was overwhelmingly rejected, even entertaining the thought was a bad idea.